-In the community, John is a director of the Stratford Shakespeare Festival Endowment Foundation and Chair of the Board of the St. Andrew's College Foundation.
+In the community, John is a director on the Board of St. Andrew's College and Chair of the Board of the St. Andrew's College Foundation.

 •Commissioner of Competition in connection with an application to require the Toronto Real Estate Board (TREB) to amend its policies and procedures and rules to permit its members to make sales and related information available to their customers electronically over the Internet.

 •Defence counsel in numerous criminal investigations including bulk vitamins, petroleum products, automotive parts and compressors, among others.

 •Defence counsel in several class actions arising out of allegations of price fixing in several industries, including auto parts, compressors, optical disc drives and batteries, among others.

 • Class Actions in Canada: Navigating the Minefield

 December 05, 2012 Michael Eizenga is Course Speaker for Lexpert's Class Actions in Canada: Navigating the Minefield course at the Toronto Board of Trade.
 Guest Speakers include Eric Hoaken, Jeffrey Leon, Robert Staley, Derek Bell, Ranjan Agarwal, Alan Gardner, Julia Schatz and John Rook.